umccr/driver-analysis/README.md

 --oncodrivefml_p | P-value threshold for reporting [OncodriveFML](https://oncodrivefml.readthedocs.io/en/latest/oncodriveFML.html) results (OPTIONAL; defualt is `0.1`) | No
 --oncodrivefml_q | Q-value threshold for reporting [OncodriveFML](https://oncodrivefml.readthedocs.io/en/latest/oncodriveFML.html) results (OPTIONAL; defualt is `0.001`) | No
 --oncodrivefml_conf | Directory and name of [OncodriveFML](https://oncodrivefml.readthedocs.io/en/latest/oncodriveFML.html) configuration file (OPTIONAL) | No
+--cgi | Name of folder and the results files from [Cancer Genome Interpreter](https://www.cancergenomeinterpreter.org) (CGI) analysis | No
 --remove_duplicated_variants | Remove repeated variants in a particuar sample, mapped to multiple transcripts of same gene? (defulat is `TRUE`). **Note**, option `TRUE` removes all repeated variants as duplicated entries. `FALSE` results in keeping all of them) | No
 --out_folder | Output folder (defualt is `Driver_analysis_report`) | No
 --hide_code_btn | Hide the *Code* button allowing to show/hide code chunks in the final HTML report.
 Available options are: `TRUE` (default) and `FALSE` | No